CodeCasterNL/WindowsServiceExtensions/Readme.md

 Do note that the statuses received can vary.
 You get either `ResumeSuspend`, `ResumeAutomatic` or both, never neither, after a machine wake, reboot or boot.

 ## Documentation
-For extended documentation, see https://codecasternl.github.io/WindowsServiceExtensions/.
+For examples and more specific documentation, see https://codecasternl.github.io/WindowsServiceExtensions/.